ajgarlag/AjglComposerSymlinker/README.md

 }
 ```

-Open a console and execute the composer update or install command:
+Open a console and execute the `composer update` or `composer install` command:
 ```
 $ composer update -v
 ```